etsoukanara/graphtempo/README.md

     Example:
     ./exploration.py dblp_dataset

-Outputs a .txt file for each event (stability, growth, shrinkage) with the intervals corresponding for each _k_ as defined in our Experiments.
+Outputs a .txt file for each event (stability, growth, shrinkage) with the intervals corresponding for each _k_ as defined in our **Evaluation** section.